 Instructor: Elise Peters

-9 AM, Saturday / Chester Bowl
+9 AM, Saturday / Location: Allspel Dance Floor (Chester Bowl)

 Many people consider hambo to be the national dance of Sweden.
 In this workshop you will learn the repeating pattern, and as a bonus, the “turn” can be applied to many of the polska style dances.
 Elise Peters looks forward to teaching you this favorite!